testingisdocumenting/webtau/webtau-docs/webtau/REST/documentation.md

 respectively.
 These files contain a header per line with the name and values colon separated.
 The values are redacted for any potentially sensitive headers.

-:include-json: doc-artifacts/echo-body-and-header-redacted/request.headers.txt {title: "redacted request.headers.txt"}
+:include-json: doc-artifacts/echo-body-and-header-redacted/request.header.txt {title: "redacted request.header.txt"}

 ## Response body assertions